Et-17/KOI_Documentation/KOI AI Camera.md

 It also can only connect to 2.5 GHz WiFi networks.
 Most routers broadcast both a 2.5 GHz and a 5 GHz version of the WiFi, so make sure that you connect to the 2.5 GHz version.

-There is a chance that the KOI will sucessfully connect to the WiFi, but still give timeout errors whenever yout ry to use the AI functions.
+There is a chance that the KOI will sucessfully connect to the WiFi, but still give timeout errors whenever you try to use the AI functions.
 We're not entirely sure why this happens, but we think it's because the servers are in China which isn't known to have the fastest internet.
 There is currently no fix.

 ### Facial Recognition